fishnal/aws-notes/compute/elb.md

 - Support for TCP and SSL listeners
 - Support for sticky sessions using application-generated cookies
 - DOES NOT support target groups, can only route traffic to individual targets

+## Gateway Load Balancer (GWLB)

+A gateway service for distributing traffic across multiple virtual appliacnces, and also scales them up/down based on demand.

+When an instance is unhealthy, GWLB re-routes traffic away from the unhealthy instance in order to maximize app availability and minimize app downtime.